kevinbeaty/underarm/README.md

 #### Strings

 Strings are a sequence of characters, so you can transduce over those as well.
-Mixes in methods from [transduce-string][8] to lazily process strings.
 Particularly useful with [transduce-stream][7].

 Functions that `split` over streams are treated as a substring, and splits across the entire transformation.
 This allows methods to work with chunks sent through streams.
 Methods that `split` over the String are processed lazily and as soon as possible: `lines`, `words` and `chars` will process a line/word/char as they are received, and buffer any intermediate chunks appropriately.